 The Adventist Development and Relief Agency (ADRA)

-The Adventist Development and Relief Agency (ADRA) is a non-governmental, non-sectarian, development-oriented organization established by the Seventh-day Adventist Church.
-ADRA Ghana belongs to the worldwide ADRA network, comprising 134 supporting and implementing country offices.
+The Adventist Development and Relief Agency (ADRA) is the global humanitarian organization of the Seventh-day Adventist Church.
+ADRA Ghana belongs to the worldwide ADRA network, comprising over 130 supporting and implementing country offices.
 ADRA’s mission is to work with people in poverty and distress to create just and positive change through empowering partnerships and responsible action.
-ADRA is a professional, learning and efficient network that embodies integrity and transparency.
-The agency reaches across boundaries empowering and speaking out for the at-risk and forgotten to achieve measurable, documented and durable changes in lives and society.

 The core sectors of ADRA Ghana includes Food Security; Health; Water, Sanitation and Hygiene (WASH); Economic Development; Environment; Education; and Emergency Management.

 Since 2015, ADRA Ghana has partnered with UNHCR to implement a livelihood and self-reliance projects for Ivorian refugees and refugees of other nationalities living in four camps in Ghana.

 The livelihood intervention is seeking to impact positively on the socio-economic wellbeing of about 13,463 Persons of Concern by supporting them to diversify and increase their sources of income , facilitating their access to the labour market and creating an enabling environment for livelihoods.
 PoCs are currently receiving various forms of support for agricultural and livestock production, apprenticeship skills training and certification, and capacity building for business and entrepreneurship.

 The interventions will enable them accrue assets and capabilities to make choices that affect their own lives.